Home » Type » Soups + Stews » Butternut Squash + Red Lentil Soup

 How To Store + Reheat

-• Refrigerator: Leftovers will keep for 5 – 6 days in the refrigerator, stored in a covered container.
+• Refrigerator: Leftovers can be stored for 5 – 6 days in the refrigerator, in a covered container.

-• Freezer: This butternut squash red lentil soup is freezer friendly and freezes well for up to 2 – 3 months.
-To freeze, let cool completely and store in freezer safe containers (affiliate link), leaving 1/2 inch head space for expansion.
+• Freezer: This butternut squash red lentil soup is freezer-friendly and freezes well for up to 2 – 3 months.
+To freeze, let cool completely and store in freezer-safe containers (affiliate link), leaving 1/2-inch head space for expansion.
 You can also freeze larger portions in large ziplock bags (remove as much air as possible before zip locking).
 Let thaw before reheating.

 • Reheat: Simply re-warm on the stovetop over low heat until warmed through.
 Alternatively, reheat in the microwave using 30 – 60 second intervals, stirring after each, until warm.
 It makes a great meal prep for the week with homemade Artisan Bread or Naan on the side for soaking up the juices.